dromara/disjob/README.en.md

 ├── scheduler-samples                                        # Samples module
 │   ├── scheduler-samples-common                             # Common configuration and codes of samples │   ├── scheduler-samples-merged                             # Sample of merged deployment supervisor and worker(spring boot application)
-│   └── scheduler-samples-separately                         # Sample of separated deployment supervisor and worker(spring boot application)
-│       ├── scheduler-samples-separately-supervisor          # Sample of only deployment supervisor(spring boot application)
+│   └── scheduler-samples-separately                         # Sample of separated deployment supervisor and worker │       ├── scheduler-samples-separately-supervisor          # Sample of only deployment supervisor(spring boot application)
 │       ├── scheduler-samples-separately-worker-frameless    # Sample of only deployment worker(start by java main class)
 │       └── scheduler-samples-separately-worker-springboot   # Sample of only deployment worker(spring boot application)